Actinic Keratosis

 • New bumps or patches forming on sun-exposed areas.

-Individuals with red or blonde hair and light skin, have a history of sunburn, are older than 40, live in a sunny place, work outside, or have a weakened immune system may be at a higher risk for developing actinic keratosis.
+Individuals with red or blonde hair and light skin, who have a history of sunburn, are older than 40, live in a sunny place, work outside, or have a weakened immune system, may be at a higher risk for developing actinic keratosis.

 Actinic Keratosis Treatment

 Sometimes, an actinic keratosis will disappear on its own but may return when the area is exposed to the sun.
+Actinic keratosis is often diagnosed by a healthcare professional through visual and tactile examination of the skin, and sometimes a biopsy may be needed to confirm the diagnosis and distinguish it from skin cancer.
 Because it is difficult to determine when an actinic keratosis will develop into skin cancer, they are usually removed as a precautionary measure.
+Most actinic keratoses can be treated and cured, but they may recur, so regular skin exams are important after having actinic keratosis treated.
 Treatment options include:

 Medications